pad

 Most human hair tends to be "warmer" than synthetics of the same color.
 For example, the color 30 in synthetic is a brownish auburn.
 In human hair in is a truer redder auburn.

 The Human hair colors vary much much more than the synthetics, especially in the blondes.
 In some wigs color 613 is a pale blonde, in some it is a brassy bleached blonde.
-I try and put a "G" next to the human hair wigs where the color has more of a brassy tone to it.
+We try and put a "G" next to the human hair wigs where the color has more of a brassy tone to it.
 All of the human hair blondes are not as "pale" as the synthetic of the same color and tend to be more golden.
+The hair is asian and was once black and has been bleached, so it is not as light as natural caucasian blonde hair.

 COLOR CHART NEXT PAGE--->